mooreryan/InteinFinder/_docs_src/src/intein-finder-output.md

 ### Intein sequence hits

-TODO: this file should move to the search output

 Putative intein regions are defined by hits to both intein sequences and conserved domains.
-Because hits to intein sequences are of particular importance, there is an output file, `2_intein_hit_info.tsv`, that gives info about the queries that had hits specifically to inteins from InteinFinder's databases, and the region in which those hits occurred.
+Because hits to intein sequences are of particular importance, there is an output file, `search/intein_db/2_intein_db_search_with_regions.tsv`, that gives info about the queries that had hits specifically to inteins from InteinFinder's databases, and the region in which those hits occurred.

 This file is similar to the blast tab output format 6, with some added info at the beginning and the end.